ECHOESProj/eo-custom-scripts/README.md

 The processing module is the name of the directory that contains script.js.
 For example, under sentinel-2 there is false_color_composite, barren_soil etc, each of which contain script.js.

-The instrument will modify the path to the scripts directory, so for example with "SENTINEL1" instrument any of the scripts in the "sentinel-1" directory can be used.
+The instrument will map to the corresponding path in the scripts directory, so for example with "SENTINEL1" instrument any of the scripts in the "sentinel-1" directory can be used.